tomaverlaine/tomaverlaine.github.io/_posts/2026-07-25-interview-with-the-three-mice.md

 Since forming in 2022, The Three Mice (鼠鼠鼠 Shǔ Shǔ Shǔ) have quickly built a following.
 Their appeal rests on their cute looks and a lo-fi, bedroom-style sound, drawing from indie rock, alt-rock, noise rock, emo, shoegaze, and whatever else happened to be lying around.
 That sound is backed up by their half-feral live shows.
 Their ongoing national tour has been sending crowds into a frenzy wherever it goes.

-Their debut album Where is my mice? came out just last month, and is being widely discussed as one of the best albums of 2026.
+Their debut album *Where is my mice?* came out just last month, and is being widely discussed as one of the best albums of 2026.

 The interviewer is 量子 Liangzi, a Chinese music blogger.
-Some of the questions have been trimmed here for length, and the original post is packed with photos.
+Some of the questions have been trimmed, and the original post is packed with photos.

 Check out the original: [🐀³采访一则](http://xhslink.com/o/9Yqx91EzNaW)